MONGOLIA PERMACULTURE INSTITUTE

 Ecosocietally Prosperous activities are synonymous with sustainable, however sustainability may not necessarily be synonymous with Ecosocietal Prosperity.

-The Mongolian Permaculture Institute and Earth Sustaining Sciences deliver solutions that appreciate ecological, environmental, community, industry and government shared success advancement and ecosocietal prosperity through multi-dimensional societal systems.
+The Mongolian Permaculture Institute and The Earth Sustaining Sciences Group deliver solutions that appreciate ecological, environmental, community, industry and government shared success advancement and ecosocietal prosperity through multi-dimensional societal systems.
 The focus is forward thinking 'greed free agreement' shared success partnerships delivering intergenerationally advantageous solutions.
 Our traditional culture, exposed to pressures through economics, globalisation and absorption of modern western mechanisms, particularly prevalent in adolescents, voraciously soaks up the freely available popular media of the developed nations.
 This most often encourages aspiration to perceived opportunities and entitlement to wealth, leisure and status that the accompanies the interpretation of ‘western’ or going ‘global’.
 The expansion of the inter-web to include mobile phones and low-cost global internet access are accelerating this process.
 The unfortunate conundrum is that in many cases, the endemic power of our own culture and the abundance of our own communities is not realised.
-The Mongolian Permaculture Institute and Earth Sustaining Sciences Institute focus upon the principal need to impart knowledge-based solutions developed along the methodology of practice, arts, language, lore and law; the combination of traditional, cultural and contemporary applied sciences supported learning to create and advance opportunities for the realisation of local, regional, national and global potentials.
+The Mongolian Permaculture Institute and The Earth Sustaining Sciences Institute focus upon the principal need to impart knowledge-based solutions developed along the methodology of practice, arts, language, lore and law; the combination of traditional, cultural and contemporary applied sciences supported learning to create and advance opportunities for the realisation of local, regional, national and global potentials.
 The goal must be intergenerational prosperity advancement that symbiotically bolsters all cultures and traditions with which we interact, in an enduring framework.
 Trading culture and eroding traditional societal values in exchange for lands, lifestyles, IP, tech., and trade benefits needs to advance from simply beneficial ‘consideration’ to actual shared success, embodying greed free agreements.
-The Mongolian Permaculture Institute and Earth Sustaining Sciences progressively seek opportunities to mediate between traditional cultures and emerging globalisation in a manner that supports all people in development of a greater appreciation for, and valuing of, their heritage within wider societally endorsed methodologies for management of change.
+The Mongolian Permaculture Institute and The Earth Sustaining Sciences Group progressively seek opportunities to mediate between traditional cultures and emerging globalisation in a manner that supports all people in development of a greater appreciation for, and valuing of, their heritage within wider societally endorsed methodologies for management of change.
 This drives the preservation of all elements of cultural integrity, opening judiciously selected opportunities and advantages for appropriate and timely ecosocietal advancement.